Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Numerical Experiments

 \subsection{Synthetic Data}

-We test the performance of PALM on a sparse example and a low-rank example with the matrix size $200 \times 200$.
+We test the performance of the proposed method on a sparse example and a low-rank example with synthetic transition matrices of size $200 \times 200$.
 In both examples, we use time series of length $n=50$ for training and $m=800$ for testing.
-For the length of steady-state data, $N=1600$.
-The performance of the identified VAR model is evaluated by using the normalized error and the cosine score proposed in~\cite{huasch11}
+For steady-state data, we set the length $N=1600$.
+The performance of the identified autoregressive model is evaluated by using the normalized error and the cosine score proposed in~\cite{huasch11}

 A smaller normalized error (lower bounded by 0) and a higher cosine score (upper bounded by 1) imply better performance.